 (Subject to enrolment)

 Northwest Community College (NWCC), Terrace Campus, invites applications for an Instructor(s) in the Practical Nursing program.
-The appointment(s) will commence April 2, 2017 and end August 31, 2018.
+The appointment(s) will commence as soon as possible and end August 31, 2018.
 Salary will be in accordance with the BCGEU Instructor Scale.

 Instructor Duties: Teaching, course preparation, evaluation of student work, along with other functions related to instructing in the PN program as outlined below (additional information for courses within this program can be found in the College website – www.nwcc.bc.ca).